aws-samples/aws-iot-greengrass-component-gstreamer-frame-grabber/README.md

 _Make sure you have the right source (IP, port, user, password) by using [VLC](https://www.videolan.org/vlc/) *and* with `telnet`, `nc`, or other from the Docker host to ensure the stream can be accessed._

+**No RTSP Source?**

+You can use a series of numbered files and the `multifilesrc` or the `fakesrc` plugins.
+A convenient collection of numbered images can be found at the [Mall Crowd Counting Dataset](http://personal.ie.cuhk.edu.hk/~ccloy/downloads_mall_dataset.html).

+In the Dockerfile, two alternate pipelines are given for the `multifilesrc` and the `fakesrc` options.
+Uncomment them (and comment the `rtspsrc` CMD) to use those.
+Alternatively, you can provide an alternate pipeline on the command line when invoking Docker.

 3. (Optional) modify the `location` parameter for the `multifilesink` plugin to set the location of the file that the pipeline will write.

 4. Now, build the image: